Saving vs. Investing - What is Savings

 However, limitations on access to capital disqualify it as true savings.

 Credit cards are not a guarantee either.
-They are based on your credit score and the lender may reduce your credit limit.
-Any time you use it, you procure a balance which requires future payments to bring you back to positive net worth.
+They are based on your credit score, and the lender may reduce your credit limit.
+Any time you use it, you procure a balance that requires future payments to bring you back to positive net worth.
 And, since it’s not an asset, but a liability, there’s no growth.
 If there were, it would be in the wrong direction.

 Accounts That Are True Savings